josbeir/cakephp-docs-md/docs/en/views/helpers.md

 Helpers feature several callbacks that allow you to augment the view rendering process.
-See the [helper-api](/en/views/helpers.md#helper-api) and the [Events system](/en/core-libraries/events.md) documentation for more information.
+See the [helper-api](/en/views/helpers.md#helper-api) and the [core-libraries/events](/en/core-libraries/events.md) documentation for more information.

 ## Creating Helpers